-All photography and film commissions should be coordinated by the Lead Member, in consultation with the Country Office, with input from other CARE members and coordinated through the Secretariat.
-In a rapid onset emergency, it is the responsibility of the relevant Follow-the-Sun (FTS) member to begin identifying, contacting and preparing a brief for photographers/videographers.
+All photography and film commissions should be coordinated by the Lead Member, in consultation with the Country Office, with input from other CI Members and coordinated through the Secretariat.
+In a rapid onset emergency, it is the responsibility of the relevant tollow-the-sun (FTS) member to begin identifying, contacting and preparing a brief for photographers/videographers.

 The initial judgement on whether to contract a photographer will be made by the Office-in-Charge of contract.
-If the initial decision is not to hire a photographer, this decision will be revisited if necessary, based on input from CEG and other CARE members.
+If the initial decision is not to hire a photographer, this decision will be revisited if necessary, based on input from the Regional Communications Advisor CI Secretariat communications and other CI members.